0ero1ne/bandit/README.md

 bandit28@bandit:/tmp/bandit28/repo$
 ```

-Let's hard break to the previous commit and see if we can find something useful.
+Let's git reset to the previous commit and see if we can find something useful.

 ```
 bandit28@bandit:/tmp/bandit28/repo$ git reset --hard c086d11a00c0648d095d04c089786efef5e01264